shreyashkumar95/TwitterBot/README.md

     Logging Levels
     - 0 : logging is disabled (default)
-    - 1 : errors and program arguments are logged
+    - 1 : errors and critical failures are logged
-    - 2 : tweets (incoming and outgoing), errors, and program arguments are logged
+    - 2 : in addition, tweets (incoming and outgoing) are logged

 ***Note**: if the account tweeting you is private, TwitterBot will not reply.*